achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 All of my desired features can be implemented by applying the SAM pattern.
-And we can accomplish this by using pure JavaScript or TypeScript, we don't even need to use React.
-I still continue to use React with this approach, because of its virtual DOM and also due to its wide distribution with a lot of useful components being available.
+And it can be accomplished using pure JavaScript or TypeScript, we don't even need to use React.
+However, I continue to use React with this approach, because of its virtual DOM and also due to its wide distribution with a lot of useful components being available.